Special Announcement – Last update: September 11, 2023

-Fall Session in-studio classes begin on Saturday, September 30, 2023.
-Tai Chi Berkeley no longer requires application/registration for in-studio classes (as was necessary from July 2021 through Winter Session 2022).
+Spring Session in-studio classes begin on Monday, March 25, 2024.
 New students are welcome at the first or second in-studio Beginning Form class of any session.
 Instructor permission is necessary to participate in Level IV or Level V classes.
-Public health / COVID protocols still apply: see the In-Studio section of this website’s Classes page for details, including changes effective March 9, 2023, as well as for the weekly class schedule.
+Public health / COVID protocols still apply: see the In-Studio section of this website’s Classes page for details, as well as for the weekly class schedule.

 Please monitor this website to learn how evolving public health conditions may alter the requirements or constraints for Tai Chi Berkeley in-studio classes.

-Zoom-based remote instruction is also being offered in Fall 2023, weekly on Tuesdays, and on selected Saturdays:
+Zoom-based remote instruction is also being offered in Spring 2024, weekly on Tuesdays, and on selected Saturdays:

-- Summer Session: weekly Zoom classes are offered for Level I and Level II.
+• Winter Session: weekly Zoom classes are offered for Level I and Level II (Tuesdays).

-- Fall Session: weekly Zoom classes are offered for Level I and Level II (Tuesdays).
+• Spring Session: weekly Zoom classes are offered for Level I and Level III (Tuesdays).

-- To participate in Zoom classes, please register using the school’s Zoom Registration Form — it is NOT necessary to re-register if you took Zoom classes in 2022 or since.
-Links and information for Fall Session Zoom classes will be sent in mid-September 2023.
+• To participate in Zoom classes, please register using the school’s Zoom Registration Formit is NOT necessary to re-register if you took Zoom classes in 2022 or since.
+Links and information for Winter 2024 Session Zoom classes were sent via e-mail to registered Zoom students in mid-December 2023; Spring 2024 Session Zoom information will be sent out in mid-March.

 Please continue to check this web page regularly for further updates.